Actindo-AG/Documentation/Channels/UserInterface/04c_ChannelsPIM.md

     - **Active**
         The offer is active.
 It is displayed in the marketplace, where it can be sold.
     - **Inactive**
         The offer is inactive.
-It is not longer displayed in the marketplace and thus cannot be sold anymore.
+It is no longer displayed in the marketplace and thus cannot be sold anymore.
     - **Not available**
         The offer is deleted from the marketplace.

     The *Change offer status* confirmation window is displayed.
-If the variant status of the selected offer equals **Master offer**, an additional toggle is displayed within the confirmation window.
+If the variant status of the selected offer equals **Master offer**, the *Apply parent status to all child offers* toggle is displayed within the confirmation window.

     ![Change offer status](../../Assets/Screenshots/Channels/Offers/Offers/ChangeOfferStatus.png "[Change offer status]")

 - *Pending status/Errors*